kromka-chleba/Exile/README.md

 5. **Farm food**, drugs, and fibre to build up supplies.
 6. **Explore and gather** resources for more advanced tools.

 You start in spring.
+Maybe some pangs of winter linger, so beware the night.
-Soon the hot dry weather of summer will arrive.
+Enjoy the rains while you can.
+Soon the hot, dry weather of summer will arrive.
-Running out of water, or getting exhausted by the heat is a real risk.
+Running out of water, or becoming exhausted from the heat, is a real risk.
 After that will come the sub-zero conditions of winter.
 Starvation and freezing are hard to avoid without preparation.